CuteLibs/.github/profile/README.md

 ## Contribute

-Please fork CuteLibs repository and contribute back using pull requests.
+Please fork CuteLibs repositories and contribute back using pull requests.

-Any contributions, large or small, major features, bug fixes, are welcomed and appreciated but will be thoroughly reviewed .
+Any contributions, large or small, major or minor features, bug fixes, are welcomed and appreciated but will be thoroughly reviewed .

 Let us know which features you want in the future in Request Feature tab.